Best VPN for Streaming: 10 Proven Tools for Any Catalog in 2026

 | Streaming | Works with Netflix, Hulu, BBC iPlayer, Amazon Prime Video, Disney+ (on selected servers) |

-| Starting price (monthly subscription) | $12.99/month |
+| Starting price | $2.19/mo (2-year plan) |

 IPVanish is the “lock it down and press play” option.
 WireGuard keeps UHD streams steady, and unlimited devices means every screen at home can run it at once.
 Also, this VPN supports good tunnels, which translate to better download speeds and stability.
+There’s a reason WireGuard is my top protocol for gaming, torrenting, and other bandwidth-heavy activities.

 It doesn’t shout about specific catalogs, but with the right endpoint it holds up for Netflix-style services and live sports without weird mid-show stalls.
 I tested it with Netflix, Hulu, BBC iPlayer, Prime Video, and Disney+, and it unblocked all of them, no problem.
 I did run into some trouble trying to unblock international Netflix libraries like Germany or France, for example.